10 Things I Wish All Entry Level Financial Advisors Knew

 In order to become a financial advisor, you’ll have to pass a few exams first.
 One of them is the Series 7, which I talk about here.

-If you spend any amount of time on financial advisor forums online, you’ll see lots of people in pre-licensing freaking out about studying and prepping for their exams.
-Yes, they can be difficult… and yes, the pass rate is pretty low.
-However, that doesn’t mean you can’t do it.
-Time and time again I’ve seen that one of the biggest predictors in passing the exams is the number of practice tests a person takes.
-In fact, I’m considering doing an “official” study to document the correlation.
+If you spend any amount of time on financial advisor forums online, you’ll see lots of pre-licensed people freaking out about studying and prepping for their exams.
+Yes, they can be difficult, but that doesn’t mean you can’t do it.
+The test now has a pass rate of 71%, whereas it’s been around 65% in the past.
+In my experience, I’ve seen one of the biggest predictors in passing the exams to be the number of practice tests you take.
 6. Choose Your Marketing Strategies Wisely.

 Helping financial advisors improve their marketing is my area of expertise - it’s what I do all day long.
 I’ve found that nearly any marketing strategy can work if you know what you’re doing and keep doing it.